You could save up to 75% on medical premiums!

 - Is an SCL Health benefits-eligible associate.

-- If you cover your spouse on your SCL Health medical plan, you must certify that your spouse does not have access to other coverage through his or her own employer to avoid the $100 monthly working spouse surcharge in Lawson.
+- If you cover your spouse on your SCL Health medical plan, you must certify that your spouse does not have access to other coverage through his or her own employer to avoid the $100 monthly working spouse surcharge in Oracle.

 - Moving forward, you will be required to re-certify each year that your spouse does not have access to other coverage through his or her own employer.